tokio-rs/tokio/CONTRIBUTING.md

 use the API.
 Documentation tests are run with `cargo test --doc`.
 This ensures that the example is correct and provides additional test coverage.

-The trick to documentation tests is stricking a balance between being susinct for a reader to understand and actually testing the API.
+The trick to documentation tests is striking a balance between being succinct for a reader to understand and actually testing the API.

 Same as with integration tests, when writing a documentation test, the full